 How do I choose a pediatric dentist?

-- Oral health starts early.
-Children’s dentists are specialists in treating the unique needs of children. …
+- Lifetime Oral Health Starts First.
+Pediatric dentists are specialists in treating the unique needs of children. …

 - Consider education and experience.
-Once you have a list of several pediatric dentists, do a little research. …
+Once you have a list of some pediatric dentists, do a bit of research. …

 - Ask questions.